Koc13/aide-fairness-evaluation/README.md

 Additionally, for the Hiring use case, we also obtained a pipeline to fairness measurement per group in each sensitive attribute, where fairness is reported as a percentage relative to a reference group.
 Values below 100% indicate reduced predicted hiring opportunities compared to the reference group, while values above 100% indicate an advantage.

+It is important to mention that the pilot experiments were done with the hiring use case, exploring our initial dataset, as well as the scopes and limits of AIDE understanding the prompts it was given.
+These scripts are located in the `hiring` folder, considering different sensitive attributes, such as education, country of origin and our definite sensitive attributes, race and sex.

 ## Datasets

 For the Hiring, Healthcare Admission and Housing Application Approval, we use the ACSEmployment, ACSPublicCoverage and ACSMobility datasets, respectively, from the Folktables benchmark, which is derived from the U.S. Census American Community Survey (ACS).
 All datasets includes the selected sensitive attributes (race and sex), which are used to evaluate fairness.
+Additionally, we used the `adult_reconstruction` dataset provided by Folktables as our initial source to explore how AIDE works and determine the sensitive attributes.

 The variable RAC1P encodes a person’s self-identified race in the U.S. Census ACS data.